 11. I love Voss Foundation so much I want to work with you!
 Can I?

-We are not currently hiring for any full-time positions, however we sometimes have internship or project-based opportunities.
+We are not currently hiring for any full-time positions, however, we sometimes have internships or project-based opportunities.
 Contact us if you want to get involved!